webosose/website/content/en/docs/guides/setup/flashing-webos-ose.md

 1. First, eject the microSD card from the reader device and insert it in the target device.
 2. Connect the target device with peripheral devices.
     * **For webOS OSE 2.0**
-        * Connect the target device with a touchsreen through Micro HDMI to HDMI cable.
+        * Connect the target device with a touchscreen through Micro HDMI to HDMI cable.
         * Connect Ethernet cable to the target device.
         * (Optional) Plug a keyboard and a mouse into the USB ports of the target device.
     * **For webOS OSE 1.x**